lorandszakacs/sprout/README.md

 ## getting started

 This library is published for Scala 3, and ScalaJS.

-Currently, only the SNAPSHOT version.
+Currently, only the SNAPSHOT version is available.

+### sprout

 ```scala
 val sproutVersion = "0.1.0-SNAPSHOT"